Generalised Fisher Information in Defective Fokker-Planck Equations: Introduction

 and

 the following theorem was shown in \cite{AE}: \begin{theorem} Consider the Fokker-Planck equation \eqref{eq:fokkerplanck} with diffusion and drift matrices $\D$ and $\C$ which satisfy Conditions \eqref{item:cond_semipositive}-\eqref{item:cond_no_invariant_subspace_to_kernel} and denote by $f_\infty(x)$ the unit mass equilibrium of the equation\footnote{i.e. $Lf_\infty(x)=0$ and }.
-Then for any admissible relative entropy $e_\psi$ and a solution $f(t)$ to \eqref{eq:fokkerplanck} with a non-negative unit mass initial datum $f_0$ and a finite initial entropy we have that: \begin{enumerate}[(i)] \item If the eigenvalues from the set $R_\mu$, defined in \eqref{eq:def_of_R_mu}, are all non-defective\footnote{An eigenvalue is \textit{defective} if its geometric multiplicity is strictly less than its algebraic multiplicity.
-This difference is the \textit{defect}.} then there exists a fixed geometric constant $c$, that does not depend on $f_0$, such that
+Then for any admissible relative entropy $e_\psi$ and a solution $f(t)$ to \eqref{eq:fokkerplanck} with a non-negative unit mass initial datum $f_0$ and a finite initial entropy we have that: \begin{enumerate}[(i)] \item If the eigenvalues from the set $R_\mu$, defined in \eqref{eq:def_of_R_mu}, are all non-defective then there exists a fixed geometric constant $c$, that does not depend on $f_0$, such that

 \item If one of the eigenvalues from the set $R_\mu$, defined in \eqref{eq:def_of_R_mu}, is defective then for any $\epsilon>0$ there exists a fixed geometric constant $c_{\epsilon}$, that does not depend on $f_0$, such that